-\subsection{Unifying the Interpretations}
+\subsection{Unifying the interpretations}

-As explained in Section 2.3, virtual knotoid theory has an interpretation as stable equivalence classes of knotoid diagrams in surfaces.
-An interpretation of the latter theory is given in Section 3.1 as virtual arcs in thickened surfaces.
+As explained in Section~\ref{vknotoids}, virtual knotoid theory has an interpretation as stable equivalence classes of knotoid diagrams in surfaces.
+An interpretation of the latter theory is given in Section~\ref{varcs} as rail arcs in thickened surfaces.
 Here we combine these two interpretations to give a geometric interpretation of virtual knotoids.

-\begin{theorem} The virtual arc theory in thickened surfaces is equivalent to the virtual knotoid theory given diagrammatically in $S^2$. \end{theorem}
+\begin{thm} The rail arc theory in thickened surfaces is equivalent to the virtual knotoid theory given diagrammatically in $S^2$. \end{thm}

-\begin{proof} Theorem \ref{piece1} states that the equivalence classes of the virtual knotoid diagrams in $S^2$ are in one-to-one correspondence with the stable equivalence classes of knotoid diagrams in surfaces.
-Theorem \ref{equi} states that the equivalence classes of virtual arcs in thickened surfaces are in one-to-one correspondence with the stable equivalence classes of knotoid diagrams in the underlying surfaces.
-By combining these two theorems, we obtain a correspondence between virtual knotoids in $S^2$ and the equivalence classes of virtual arcs in the thickened surfaces. \end{proof} Theorem \ref{vct} allows us to refer to the equivalence classes of virtual arcs in thickened surfaces as virtual knotoids throughout the rest of the paper.
+\begin{proof} Theorem \ref{piece1} states that virtual knotoids in $S^2$ are in one-to-one correspondence with the stable equivalence classes of knotoid diagrams in surfaces.
+Theorem \ref{equi} states that stable equivalence classes of rail arcs in thickened surfaces are in one-to-one correspondence with stable equivalence classes of knotoid diagrams in the underlying surfaces.
+By combining these two theorems, we obtain a correspondence between virtual knotoids in $S^2$ and stable equivalence classes of rail arcs in thickened surfaces. \end{proof}